dnkent/academic-kickstart/content/post/dynamic_effects/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "A Randomization Approach to Dynamic Analysis of Panel Data"
+title: "A Permutation Technique for Monitoring Effect Sizes"
 subtitle: ""
-summary: "Under review, paper available upon request"
+summary: "Invited to Revise and Resubmit at *Political Analysis*"
 authors: [With James Wilson (University of San Francisco) and Skyler Cranmer]
 tags: []
 categories: []